Applications for publication support are hereby invited to the Aarhus University Research Foundation for grants in the spring of 2023.

 No part or all of the manuscript should be attached to the application.

-The next application deadline is expected in February 2023.
+The next application deadline is expected to be Wednesday the 6th of September.

 If you have any questions about the application procedure, the processing of applications or the electronic application system, please contact